 Lymphoid Hyperplasia of the Thymus and Autoimmunity

 Research suggests that many individuals with myasthenia gravis have abnormally large thymus glands, which show lymphoid hyperplasia or an increase in the number of the same types of cells contained in the lymph nodes.
 The thymus gland is a part of the immune system found in the upper chest behind the sternum.
 It is involved in the development of the immune system and usually shrinks in size into adulthood.
-It is still under study, but it is suspected that the thymus plays a role in triggering the developing immune cells to produce antibodies that attack skeletal muscle NMJs.
+It is still under study, but it is suspected that the thymus plays a role in triggering the developing immune cells to produce antibodies that affect skeletal muscle NMJs.

 Triggers of Attacks